jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 ## Characterization Tests
 Introducing seams allows us to isolate pieces of the legacy code so that they can be tested.
 But what are we testing?
 TDD and BDD start with the assumption that you know the expected behavior, but that may not be the case for legacy code.
 We may have a notion of some of the behavior, but there’s a good chance we don’t know all the behavior that’s lurking in legacy code.

 Feathers describes [Characterization Tests](https://michaelfeathers.silvrback.com/characterization-testing) in his book.
-Characterization Tests look like TDD/BDD tests since they still maintain the [__Give/When/Then__](https://en.wikipedia.org/wiki/Given-When-Then) format, but that's pretty much where the resemblence ends.
+Characterization Tests look like TDD/BDD tests since they still maintain the [__Give/When/Then__](https://en.wikipedia.org/wiki/Given-When-Then) format, but that's pretty much where the resemblance ends.

 Characterization Tests differ from TDD/BDD tests in that TDD/BDD tests specify behavior, whereas __Characterization Tests reveal existing behavior__.
 Since users execute legacy code regularly, any behaviors revealed through Characterization Test will be correct, dead code or unobservable by the user.
 The goal of Characterization Tests is to lock down existing behavior so that additional refactoring can be done to clean up the code making it maintainable without breaking any of the existing behavior.